hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/ARCHITECTURE.md

 ### JWS Envelope Signing Model
 All gateway-to-gateway messages are wrapped in a JWS (JSON Web Signature) envelope.
-The signing key is the gateway's long-term key pair.
+The signing key is the gateway's `ENVELOPE_SIGNATURE` ES256 (P-256) key.
 Verification uses the counterparty gateway's public key.
 This replaces the v02 model where each message had an individual `signature` field.

+Key distribution is handled on the wire: the signer's public JWK is embedded in the JWS protected header (RFC 7515 §4.1.3), so a counterparty that has not pre-provisioned the key can still verify (the signature itself proves possession of the matching private key).
+When a counterparty key **is** pre-provisioned (pinned) in the gateway identity, the pinned key takes precedence and an embedded JWK that differs from it is rejected.

+Private key material generated for envelope signing is kept in non-exported gateway state; the `GatewayIdentity` (exposed via `SATPGateway.Identity`) carries public key material only.

+### Classified Gateway Key Model
+Gateway keys follow the v13 Section 5.3.3 classified key set: each `GatewayKeyType` (ENVELOPE_SIGNATURE, CLAIM_SIGNATURE, SECURE_CHANNEL,
+IDENTITY, OWNER_IDENTITY) maps to its key material in the gateway identity's `keys` record.
+The legacy single-key `identificationCredential` has been removed.
+Key material format is purpose-aware and validated at configuration time:
+- `ENVELOPE_SIGNATURE`: JWK object (ES256/P-256), imported via WebCrypto.
+- `CLAIM_SIGNATURE`: non-empty hex string (secp256k1), used by the claim signature verifier.

+### Cross-Stage Protocol Messages
+Inbound `reject-msg`, `error-msg`, and `session-abort-msg` (v13 Sections 8.5, 10.6, 10.7) are routed through `handleIncomingProtocolRejectMessage()` in `protocol-message-service.ts`, which validates the common envelope, applies IANA reason codes, and enforces Section 11.4 abort-effectiveness semantics: aborts before commit-final terminate the session, aborts after commit-final are not effective.

+### Gateway Transport Security
+- **TLS 1.3**: the gateway server enforces TLS 1.3 as the minimum protocol version with TLS 1.3 cipher suites only (RFC 8446); the configuration is validated at startup and the server is served over HTTPS when TLS is configured.
+- **JWT / OAuth 2.0**: the Client Application API can require `Authorization: Bearer` JWTs (HS256 with `exp`/`nbf`/`iss`/`aud` claim enforcement, RFC 6750) via the `jwtAuth` gateway configuration.

 ### IANA Error Code Registry
 Error handling uses the IANA-registered SATP error code registry: